hiclark/clark-styles/README.md

 ### Dependencies

-`BreadcrumbsHeader` component has introduced two additional dependencies `lodash` and `react-router-dom`.
+- `BreadcrumbsHeader` component has introduced two additional dependencies `lodash` and `react-router-dom`.
 We may choose to refactor and decouple these dependencies at a later time but for now this works best within our system.
+- `Button` component depends on `react-router-dom`
+- `Modal` component depends on `react-modal`

 ### License